testian/spleen/README.md

 - Target not just games, but also applications
 - Target to be added as plugin into at least one wayland session compositor (KWin is my favourite) and logind to avoid context switches and to reuse their awesome window management abilities
 Proof of Concept: 0%
+- this is the next thing I'm going to work on
 Implementation: 0%
+- functionality as above
+- after association is completed, don't render, instead forward client windows as scanout buffers
 Enhancements: 0%
 - X11
 - Restart reassociation